 Besides the victory of good over evil, this story illuminates the strength of love through something as rare and beautiful as a real diamond: the perfect partnership.

-Diamonds and Rituals Celebrating Love and Light
+Rituals Celebrating Love and Light

 Diamonds have remained the epitome of beauty and grace, purity and strength since time immemorial and continue to extend their exuberance to the spirit of Diwali today.